graniticio/granitic/doc/tutorial/001-fundamentals.md

 You will notice that a Go source file `bindings/bindings.go` has been created.
 You will not (and in fact should not) edit this file directly, but feel free to examine it to see what is happening.

-*You will need to re-run `grnc-bind` whenever you change your component definition file*
+*You will need to re-run `grnc-bind` whenever you change your component definition file - i.e. the files under your comp-def folder*

 ## Building and testing your application